 How is Manuka Honey made?

 The most important thing with Manuka Honey is to make sure that you're taking the strength that is best for you.
-If you are just looking to help give you an energy boost or helping your everyday health, then generally speaking, an Active Manuka Honey (between Active 10+ to Active 16+), or a low grade UMF™ (UMF™10+), or low grade KFactor™ Manuka Honey (like KFactor 12) is suitable for your needs, depending of course on how healthy you feel and if you have any underlying conditions.
+If you are just looking to help give you an energy boost or helping your everyday health, then generally speaking, a Multifloral Manuka Honey is the best Manuka Honey for you.

-If you feel your body needs extra support and help, or you have a more severe condition, then we recommend, as do our other customers in the same situation, the stronger Manuka Honey's either an Active Manuka Honey (Active 20+ to Active 30+), UMF™ Manuka Honey (UMF16+), or KFactor™ Manuka Honey (KFactor 16 or KFactor 22).
+If you feel your body needs extra support and help, or you have a more severe condition, then we recommend, as do our other customers in the same situation, to use Monofloral Manuka Honey, as this honey is stronger than the Multifloral.

 What does Manuka Honey taste like?